Need to talk? Call 1800 882 436.

 4-minute read

-Hearing your toddler lie can be a shock.
-Discover why your toddler might lie and what you can do to encourage honesty.
+Discover why your young child might lie and what you can do to encourage them to tell the truth.
 We also provide information on what to do if your child is lying about a serious situation.

 Why does my toddler tell lies?

-• They are still learning the difference between pretend play and reality so the lie seems true to them.
+• They are still learning the difference between imagination and reality so the lie seems true to them.

 • The lie expresses something they wish was true.